MSc Healthcare ManagementFind a programme

 Each taught unit covers an important healthcare sub-field, which will equip you with the practice-oriented knowledge, theoretical frameworks and decision-making skills needed in your chosen employment.

 You will have the opportunity to integrate the knowledge acquired from different healthcare disciplines into a project focused on patient safety, risk management and quality improvement.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Healthcare Management.

-A first or upper second-class honours degree or equivalent, including a clinical subject, or equivalent qualification.
+Applicants must be in full-time or part-time professional employment and hold a first or upper second-class honours degree or equivalent, including a clinical subject, or equivalent qualification.
 In exceptional circumstances candidates with a lower class degree, equivalent qualifications or at least two years' work experience in the healthcare sector may be admitted if they can demonstrate their potential for master's-level work.